Policy of Satisfactory Academic Progress (SAP)

-All students, enrolled for a degree or certificate program, undergraduate or graduate, part-time or full-time, regular or conditional, must meet minimum standards of academic achievement and successful course completion while enrolled at Lincoln University.
+All students, enrolled in a degree program, undergraduate or graduate, part-time or full-time, regular or conditional, must meet minimum standards of academic achievement and successful course completion while enrolled at Lincoln University.
 The University requires that all courses be successfully completed in a specified time period in order to allow students' graduation from its program.

-Students are assessed by the Registrar's Office at the end of each academic year, in order to determine if adequate progress has been made to complete the desired degree or certificate in the time frame allowed by the University.
+Students' results are reviewed by the Registrar's Office at the end of each semester, in order to determine if adequate progress has been made to complete the desired degree in the time frame allowed by the University.
 Adequate progress (AP) is defined as the total number of credit units required for graduation in the designated program divided by maximum number of years for the student classification.
 If cumulative AP indicates that sufficient progress has not occurred (number of total earned credit units is less than AP multiplied by the number of years of study), the student may continue enrollment under academic probation for one term.
 If the deficiency is not corrected by the end of the term, the student will be suspended, dismissed, or placed in an extended enrollment status.

 Prior to the mid-point evaluation, a student in the BS and BA programs who falls below the required minimum cumulative GPA for the first time may be allowed to continue his/her enrollment under academic probation for up to two terms.
 If the grade point average does not improve during the probationary period, the student will be suspended for one term, after which he/she may apply for readmission following the normal re-enrollment procedures, or the student may be dismissed.
 Students maintaining the minimum overall standards for academic achievement and successful credit completion in these programs must also complete the required units designated by the major area, with a minimum GPA of 2.0 or higher.
-See the charts on pages 31 (BA) and 58 (BS).
+See the SAP charts on pages 38 for BA and 66 for BS programs.

-Continuing graduate enrollment requires the progressive maintenance of a minimum cumulative GPA starting with 2.7 (MBA and MS) or 3.0 (DBA) and following the charts on pages 40 (MBA), 46 (MS), and 58 (DBA).
+Continuing graduate enrollment requires the progressive maintenance of a minimum cumulative GPA starting with 2.7 (MBA and MS) or 3.0 (DBA) and following the SAP charts for each degree programs.
 Prior to the mid-point evaluation, should the grade point average fall below 2.9 (MBA and MS) or 3.1 (DBA), the student will be placed on academic probation for one term.
 Failure to attain a grade point average of 3.0 (MBA and MS) or 3.2 (DBA) at the end of that term will result in suspension for one term, after which the student may apply for readmission according to the normal re-enrollment procedures, or the student may be dismissed.

-for BS and BA degrees: MTDC (in years) = 6 – (the number of transferred credit units)/24,
+for BS and BA degrees: MTDC (in semesters) = 8 – (the number of transferred credit units)/12,

-for MBA and MS degrees: MTDC (in years) = 3 – (the number of transferred credit units)/18,
+for MBA and MS degrees: MTDC (in semesters) = 4 – (the number of transferred credit units)/9,

 Students who seek to earn an additional degree and wish to use part of credit units received earlier are treated in the same way as students transferring credit units from other schools.